kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.

 <h2>Look at the big picture</h2>
+You should understand what your app should do before rejecting (or accepting) any framework or library in your code.

 <h2>The complaints about performance</h2>
 The performance gripes (like the ones I hear about React) have always existed in web dev and have increased since the rise of the mobile web.
 And yes, it makes sense to make your web app as fast as possible.